Affordable Rental Housing

 - There are also housing options available for those within specific populations or those facing specific circumstances (i.e. homelessness, domestic abuse, substance use disorders, HIV/AIDS).
 Call 211 to learn more.

-Due to the high demand for affordable rental housing, many people who apply for subsidized housing are put on a waiting list and some remain on the waiting list for several months or years.
-If you get confirmation that you have been placed on the waiting list, there are a couple of important things to remember:
+Due to the high demand for affordable rental housing, many people who apply for subsidized housing are put on a waiting list.
+Some remain on the waiting list for several months or years.
+If you get confirmation that you are on the waiting list, there are some important things to remember:

 - While on the waiting list you may be sent notices from time-to-time asking if you are still interested in being on the list.
 Make sure you respond by the stated deadline or you may risk being taken off the list.